densham-technology/craft-back-in-stock/README.md

 2. Then tell Composer to load the plugin:

-        composer require /craft-back-in-stock
+        composer require densham-technology/craft-back-in-stock

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for craft-back-in-stock.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Back in stock.

-## craft-back-in-stock Overview

--Insert text here-

-## Configuring craft-back-in-stock

--Insert text here-

-## Using craft-back-in-stock

--Insert text here-

-## craft-back-in-stock Roadmap

-Some things to do, and ideas for potential features:

-* Release it

-Brought to you by [Tom Densham](https://github.com/densham-technology)
+Brought to you by [Densham Technology](https://github.com/densham-technology)